Cataract and contrast: why your eye exam might say 20/20 while you struggle to drive at night

 For patients who are considering cataract surgery — or who have been told their cataract isn't "ready" yet — a contrast sensitivity number is particularly useful.
 The clinical decision to operate is multifactorial: lens appearance, acuity, patient-reported functional impact.
 A documented contrast sensitivity reduction is direct evidence of the functional impact piece.
 Many patients with early cataract have acuity that hasn't crossed the conventional surgical threshold, but a measurable contrast deficit that is making daily life — especially night driving — meaningfully harder.
 A symptom story plus a contrast number is a sturdier conversation to have with your ophthalmologist than the symptom alone.

 You can also use the test post-operatively, to see whether your contrast sensitivity has recovered after surgery.
-Different intraocular lens implants — monofocal, multifocal, extended depth-of-focus — affect contrast sensitivity differently, and a baseline-and-follow-up pair of numbers gives you a way to see what happened on a measurement that matches your real-world experience.
+Different intraocular lens implants — monofocal, multifocal, extended depth-of-focus — can affect contrast sensitivity differently; multifocal lenses in particular more consistently increase glare and halos, while their effect on measured contrast sensitivity is less settled (de Silva et al., 2016).8 A baseline-and-follow-up pair of numbers gives you a way to see what happened on a measurement that matches your real-world experience.

 What it cannot tell you